PureFallen/NGSPSECount/README.md

 This is mostly a simplicity decision at the moment.
 It would not be hard to add support for several messages to look for, but it rather hit performance of the script and seems unnecessary.

-## Encore Enemies are not counted | Displays "0"

-An PSE Encore does not trigger the Auto Chat for the Event "PSE Burst", but does so for "PSE Climax".
-As such, the script never starts to log for enemies but runs the finish-portion later.

-As Encore Enemy Count are currently not part of the research, simply removing this message would be an easy fix.
-However, I may end adding support for it when fixing the previous issue.

 ## Different Encodings for the Logfiles varying in Windows Version and Game Version

 This one is just theoretical, as I stumbled over something similar when using Logfiles to create a Chat Bridge between PSO2 and Discord.
 It seems like that the Logfiles are encoded differently for different versions of Windows and PSO2 (Steam, XBox, ...).